Significance tests of feature relevance for a black-box learner: Numerical examples

-A simulation study is performed for the one-split and two-split tests, HRT, LOCO, and HPT.
-For HRT, we use the code of \citep{tansey2018holdout} available at Github\footnote{\url{https://github.com/tansey/hrt}} with a default mixture density network with 2 components.
-For other methods, we fit a linear function based on stochastic gradient descent (SGD) with the same fitting parameters, that is, \texttt{epochs} is 100, \texttt{batch\_size} is 32, and early stopping is used based on the mean squared error (MSE) with \texttt{validation\_split} being 0.2 and \texttt{patience} being 10, where \texttt{patience} is the number of epochs until termination if no progress is made on the validation set.
-For HRT, LOCO, HPT and PT, an estimation and inference sample ratio is fixed as 0.8, and the data-adaptive scheme is used for the proposed tests.
+{A simulation study is performed for the one-split and two-split tests, HRT, LOCO, and HPT.
+For HRT, we use the code of \cite{tansey2018holdout} available at GitHub with a default mixture density network with 2 components.
+For other methods, we fit a linear function based on stochastic gradient descent (SGD) with the same fitting parameters, that is, \texttt{epochs} is 100, \texttt{batch\_size} is 32, and early stopping with \texttt{validation\_split} being 0.2 and \texttt{patience} being 10, where \texttt{patience} is the number of epochs until termination if no progress is made on the validation set.
+For HRT, LOCO, HPT, and PT, the sample splitting ratio is fixed as 0.8, and the data-adaptive scheme is used for the proposed tests.}

-The returning values are summarized in Table \ref{tab:diff}: the one-split and two-split tests return valid $p$-values for the hypothesis in \eqref{eqn:loss_testing} with $\mathcal{S} = \{1,2,3\}$, HRT and LOCO return $p$-values for individual features with respect to conditional independence and error-invariance for a given dataset, respectively.
-PT and HPT provide $p$-values with respect to marginal independence.
-Therefore, the proposed tests are the only ones really targeting the specified null hypothesis in \eqref{eqn:loss_testing}.
+{The returning values are summarized in Table \ref{tab:diff}: the one-split and two-split tests return valid p-values for the hypothesis in \eqref{eqn:loss_testing} with $\mathcal{S} = \{1,2,3\}$, HRT and LOCO return p-values for individual features of conditional independence and error-invariance for a given dataset, respectively.
+PT and HPT provide p-values for marginal independence.
+Therefore, the proposed tests are the only ones targeting the specified null hypothesis in \eqref{eqn:loss_testing}.}